robertnowell/3d_wireframe/README.md

 This program does the following:

-1. Reads input from a file formatted like the following:
+1. Reads input from a file formatted like this:
 <img src="https://github.com/robertnowell/3d_wireframe/blob/master/images/42.png"
 alt="fdf" width="300" height="140" border="10"/>